SmogDr/edar_coursebook/docs/02-rprog1.md

 </div>

-To create a vector from different elements, you'll use the concatenation function, `c` to join them together, with commas between the elements.
+To create a vector from different elements, you'll use the concatenation function, `c` to join them together, with commas between the elements (*concatenate* is a fancy word that means: "to link together").
 For example, to create the vector shown in Figure \@ref(fig:vector-example), you can run: